hecheng1996lzg/LaravelVueClass/README.md

     - Body:
         - msg: "not found"
 #### d.
 Delete All Completed items (/todo_list/completed/all?token={token})
-Description: User can delete all completed items.
+Description: Users can delete all their completed items.
 ##### Request Method: DELETE
 ##### Response Result:
 - Data for success: